I love to enjoy a refreshing summer drink, but without the extra added sugars.

 - optional: salt for the rim of the glass

 - Put all the ingredients in a cocktail shaker and put the cover on.
-Shake energetically for 20 seconds.
+Shake energetically for about 30 seconds.

-- Serve in a margarita glass with optional salt on the rim.
+- Serve in a margarita glass with optional lemon/orange wedges and salt on the rim.